Heat Wave Continues in Riverside County and Will Last Through the Weekend

 Triple digit temperatures are in the forecast for Riverside County and it will remain hot all week, according to the NWS.

-Temperatures in Riverside County valleys will potentially reach 106 degrees by Tuesday and in the mountains at elevations below 5,000 feet up to 100.
+Temperatures in Riverside County valleys will potentially reach 107 degrees Wednesday and in the mountains at elevations below 5,000 feet up to 102.

-The National Weather Service’s Monday forecast calls for highs of up to 114 degrees in the Coachella Valley, up to 104 degrees in the Inland Empire and up to 100 degrees in the Riverside County mountains.

-“[10 AM Radar]: Showers and isolated t-storms continue to move northwestward this morning.
-Lightning strikes have been reported in the deserts in San Diego County and Riverside County in the past few hours, so please use caution and remember if thunder roars, go indoors,” the National Weather Service’s San Diego office tweeted.
+A heat advisory is in effect for the valleys and Inland Empire until 8 p.m.
+Friday.
+In the mountains below 5,000 feet, a heat advisory will be in effect until 8 p.m.
+Friday.

-Forecasters said the sweltering conditions will likely linger through next weekend as well.
+Forecasters said the sweltering conditions will likely linger through next weekend with a chance of thunderstorms in the mountains on Sunday.

 Copyright 2023, City News Service, Inc.